 The house then remained dormant for about the next eight years when repairs to the remaining upper floor framing and the renewal of the roof structure and covering were carried.
 Unfortunately, all the Bullet wood framing was replaced with treated Pine.
 Much useful evidence and information has therefore regrettably been thereby lost.

-The current phase will involve repairs in the ground floor chamber including consolidation of the external masonry walls, repairs to the supporting timber columns and the repair of the upper floor beams and joists.

-The PAJ has asked the director of the Jamaican National Museum to produce a considered proposal for the use of the house as a ‘Museum of Falmouth’; this may become the name of the building which would inform the works required for its completion and fitting out.
-The works here will include plastering, masonry, carpentry, joinery, metal work and decoration.
+The current phase involves repairs in the ground floor chamber including consolidation of the external masonry walls, repairs to the supporting timber columns and the repair of the upper floor beams and joists.
+Dr Ivor Conolley is overseeing this third, consolidation, phase, on the house.
+The works required for its completion and fitting out will include plastering, masonry, carpentry, joinery, metal work and decoration.
 These will provide considerable opportunities for training in the various trade skills.

+The PAJ has asked the director of the Jamaican National Museum to produce a considered proposal for the use of the house as a ‘Museum of Falmouth’.